The Farmer’s Dog Review: Is It Worth It?

 All food will arrive chilled and in serving packs that can be placed in the refrigerator for immediate use or in the freezer for longer storage.

-The Farmer’s Dog is far from the only dog food delivery service available today.
+The Farmer’s Dog is not the only dog food delivery service available.
 The following chart highlight some of the key differences between other popular brands.

 |The Farmer’s Dog||Spot and Tango||Pet Plate||Ollie|

 |Cost depends on the size of the dog and delivery frequency: three weeks is the default.||7-pound dog: $17.29 to $19.89/week.

 |Cost Per Serving (2 per day)||7-pound dog: $0.94.